37) Master Of My Domain Only In My Lord’s Likeness

 “For thou hast girded me with strength unto the battle: thou hast subdued under me those that rose up against me.”
 (Psalm 18:39)

-Everyone is not a farmer, but everyone has a piece of territory to subdue – our own bodies.
+Civilization depends on a stable food supply through agriculture.
+Not everyone is a farmer, but everyone has a piece of territory to subdue – our own bodies.
 Simply battling against one’s own “lusts of the flesh, the lusts of the eyes and the pride of life” never ends in this lifetime.

 “But I keep under my body, and bring it into subjection: lest that by any means, when I have preached to others, I myself should be a castaway.
 (I Corinthians 9:27)